scylladb/scylla-code-samples/mms/README.md

 > cqlsh
 ```

-### TO manually add the tracking keyspace and data
+### To manually add the tracking keyspace and data
 docker exec -it mms_scylla-node1_1 cqlsh
 CREATE KEYSPACE tracking WITH REPLICATION = { 'class' : 'NetworkTopologyStrategy','DC1' : 3};
 use tracking;